BTANISHA11/rag_csv_analyser/README.md

 # RAG CSV Analyser

 ## Overview
-This project provides an API to upload and query CSV files using FastAPI and a Streamlit UI for interaction.
+This project provides a Streamlit app to upload and query CSV files.

 ## Setup Instructions